hapax/hapax.github.io/assets/alien-maths.md

 The most famous argument for strong cognitive relativism is Thomas Nagel's
 [*What is it like to be a bat?*](http://www.philosopher.eu/others-writings/nagel-what-is-it-like-to-be-a-bat/).
-In fact, Nagel wants to establish the different claim that mind in general is different from brain, an interior aspect to consciousness that cannot be captured by reductive explanation.
-But his argument relies on strong cognitive relativism, and the incommensurability of human and chiropteran experience.
+In fact, Nagel wants to establish the different claim that there is an interior aspect to consciousness that cannot be captured by reductive explanation, so mind is different from brain.
+But his argument relies on strong cognitive relativism and in particular the incommensurability of human and chiropteran experience.
 As he puts it:

 <span style="padding-left: 20px; display:block">
-But bat sonar, though clearly a form of perception, is not similar in its operation to any sense that we possess, and there is no reason to suppose that it is subjectively like anything we can experience or imagine.
-This appears to create difficulties for the notion of what it is like to be a bat.
+Even without the benefit of philosophical reflection, anyone who has spent some time in an enclosed space with an excited bat knows what it is to encounter a fundamentally alien form of life...
+[B]at sonar, though clearly a form of perception, is not similar in its operation to any sense that we possess, and there is no reason to suppose that it is subjectively like anything we can experience or imagine.
 </span>

-I am not interested, here, in evaluating Nagel's anti-reductionism, or the phenomenological aspects of a bat's inner life.
+The idea that bats have a fundamentally alien phenomenology seems plausible to me.